Araku Valley

 Araku Valley is a hill station in the Alluri Sitharama Raju district of Andhra Pradesh, India, located 111 km from Visakhapatnam.

 Economy

-Tea was introduced in Eastern Ghats of Andhra Pradesh in (by British) in Pamuleru valley in West Godavari district.
+Tea was introduced in Eastern Ghats of Andhra Pradesh (by British) in Pamuleru valley in West Godavari district.
 Subsequently, it spread over to Araku Valley in the early 13th century.
 After independence, the Andhra Pradesh Forest Department developed coffee plantations in the valley.
 In 1956, Coffee Board appointed Andhra Pradesh Girijan Cooperative Corporation Limited (GCC) for promoting coffee plantations in the valley through local tribal farmers.
 In 1985, the plantations were handed to A.P.
 Forest Development Corporation and GCC promoted Girijan Coop.
 Plantation Development Corporation (GCPDC) exclusively to develop coffee plantations in tribal areas.
 All the plantations developed by GCC and GCPDC were handed over to the tribal farmers at two acres per family.